tibeahx/stand-claim/README.md

 - Add bot to team chat
 - Grant admin rights
 - Start using commands
+- Bot listens to UserJoin and UserLeft events to either set or delete users from database
 ``` NOTE: automatic notifications will start right after bot received any of commands ```